 - Enjoy an evening meal with friends/partner without any disruptions phones or devices

 - Write a list of the positives in your life as opposed to focusing on the negatives

-- Remember experiences make you happier in the long run than material goods
+- Remember experiences make you happier in the long run, rather than material goods

 - Make a conscious effort to smile at people you see

 Mindfulness is a way of paying attention to the present moment, using techniques such as meditation, breathing and yoga.
 Mindfulness exercises help you become more aware of your thoughts, feelings, bodily sensations and surrounding environments, so that instead of being overwhelmed by them, you are able to manage them.

 Mindfulness training increases activity within the area of the brain responsible for positive emotions.
 Research has found that Mindfulness can also help with:

 Sometimes you need a quiet place where it is easier to think and there are a number of areas on campus for you to find.
 At St Johns Campus there is the small garden beside Woodbury or why not walk the labyrinth, which provides a walking meditation area, enabling you to reflect and relax.
 On city campus, walk down the hill and rest on the grassy banks overlooking the racecourse and river, or if you are at Riverside go for a walk along the river bank.